eitanliu/flt_starter/example/README.md

-# flutter_starter_example
+# flt_starter_example

-Demonstrates how to use the flutter_starter plugin.
+Demonstrates how to use the flt_starter plugin.

 ## Getting Started